 Melanie Antonucci ‘04

-Original Hometown: Toronto, OH
+Original Hometown: Toronto, Ohio

 I am responsible for selling, maintaining and documenting all sales activities for the oncology portfolio of products to physicians within a defined geographic territory.
 While maintaining a high level of clinical expertise, I am responsible for positioning products as a leader in oncology commitment through development of long-term relationships with key customers as well as patient advocacy groups.